josephnoir/josephnoir/README.md

 ### Hi there 👋

+Just checking out how this work.
+It's a readme.
+With little to read.
+Nice.

 <!--
 **josephnoir/josephnoir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.